-If you’re heading out on a backpacking or camping trip with your favorite Nalgene water bottle, then you might be wondering just how durable this thing is.
+If you’re bringing your favorite Nalgene water bottle for a trail run or overnight trip, you might be wondering how durable it really is.

 This page contains some affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.